dharunkumar-t/Yet-Another-Space-Shooter/README.md

 Enjoy the game!

 **Note:** You may notice some extra PNG files like triple bullet and power boost.
-These were intended for power-up features, which i might added it in the future after i figure out how.
+These were intended for power-up features, which i might added in the future after i figure out how.